 FRYING GOAT CHEESE?

 I shelled some pistachio nuts, put them in a plastic bag and rolled a rolling pin over them to crush them.
 I then rolled small pieces of goat cheese in the ground pistachios.
 Next, I put olive oil in a cast iron skillet and heated until almost smoking.
 Very quickly, I put the pistachio covered goat cheese into the oil.
-It was almost a big mess (they must not do it this way in the restaurants!), but I pulled out the cheese pieces and put them on paper towel just in time, as they melted a bit.
+It was almost a big mess (they must not do it this way in restaurants!), but I pulled out the cheese pieces and put them on paper towel just in time, as they melted a bit.
 Feel free to forgo the frying, but this “mistake” added a lovely texture and flavor to the salad.
+Later a chef told me that they deep fry these in restaurants and roll the goat cheese in flour before rolling in the nuts.

 MAKING THE SALAD